Personal and Organising Tutors

 - the deadline by which the recipient(s) must receive the transcript(s)

-The Decanal team for Michaelmas Term 2018 will consist of:
+The Decanal team for Trinity Term 2019 will consist of:

 The Dean is in charge of non-academic discipline of Junior Members and the College’s Rules, as set out in the College Handbook.
 The Deans Regulations and Decanal Disciplinary Procedure explain students’ obligations as members of the College community.
 In certain circumstances, Junior Members may be summoned to see the Dean during weekly Dean’s Hour.
 Junior members are reminded that such summons take priority over any academic, sporting or social engagement.
 Dean’s Hour takes place on Tuesdays (13.00 – 14.00) in Maitland 20.